wh-alice/mig_visualstudio/vs/code-quality/how-to--configure-unit-tests-to-target-an-earlier-version-of-the-.net-framework.md

 ---
-title: "How to: Configure Unit Tests to Target An Earlier Version of the .NET Framework | testtitle" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Configure Unit Tests to Target An Earlier Version of the .NET Framework" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"